Yoshimitsu Banno

 Yoshimitsu Banno (坂野 義光, Banno Yoshimitsu) was a Japanese film director, best known for the cult-classic Godzilla vs. Hedorah (1971), which he directed and co-wrote.
 Banno was a special guest at G-Fest XII in 2005.
-He was an executive producer on Legendary Pictures's American Godzilla films, Godzilla (2014), Godzilla: King of the Monsters (2019), and Godzilla vs. Kong (2021).
-He died of subarachnoid hemorrhage in 2017.
-King of the Monsters was dedicated to his memory along with Haruo Nakajima's.
+He was an executive producer on Legendary Pictures' Godzilla (2014), and has received posthumous executive producer credit for subsequent projects in the MonsterVerse.
+He died of a subarachnoid hemorrhage on May 7, 2017 at his home in Kawasaki at the age of 86.
+Godzilla: King of the Monsters (2019) was dedicated to his memory along with Haruo Nakajima's.